-The extent of water detention and treatment facilities required by the Contractor to meet the responsibilities for protection of the aquatic environment while carrying out the work will depend on a number of factors, including but not limited to: the methods and schedule chosen by the Contactor for performing the work; the availability of suitable treatment locations within the worksite; the weather or other site conditions encountered during the work; and the requirements of this Plan.
-Water treatment facilities, where necessary, will be provided, operated, maintained and removed by the Contractor.
-All ARD/ML monitoring is to be completed by the Contractor (and their QP(ARD), as applicable), and the monitoring results will be summarized in the Contractor's weekly monitoring reporting.

-Analysis results are to be sent to the IEM immediately in the event an exceedance is identified in any water samples.
+The extent of water detention and treatment facilities required by the Contractor to meet the responsibilities for protection of the aquatic environment while carrying out the work will depend on a number of factors, including but not limited to the methods and schedule chosen by the Contactor for performing the work; the availability of suitable treatment locations within the worksite, and the weather, etc. If required by the QP(ARD), water treatment facilities will be provided, operated, maintained and removed by the Contractor.
+Analysis results are to be sent to the IEM immediately in the event an exceedance is identified in any water samples plus verification of whether or not the sampled water reached the aquatic environment.